Malte Persson

+Malte Persson (born 1976) is a Swedish author of novels and poetry and translator.

+Biography

+Persson grew up in Gothenburg and attended Sigrid Rudebecks gymnasium.

-Malte Persson (born 1976) is a Swedish author.
-His first book Livet på den här planeten "Life on this planet", a novel, was published in 2002.
-His subsequent two books are collections of poetry, Apolloprojektet "The Apollo Project" (2004) and Dikter "Poems" (2007).
+His first book Livet på den här planeten (Life on this planet), a novel, was published in 2002.
+His subsequent two books are collections of poetry, Apolloprojektet (The Apollo project; 2004) and Dikter (Poems; 2007).
 Persson has been said to belong to modernist group of LANGUAGE-poetry forming around the Swedish literary magazine OEI, but has also challenged this view, being a cultivator of tradition and traditionally formal verse.
-In 2008 Edelcrantz förbindelser was published, an historical novel set in the 18th and 19th centuries and focusing on the life of Abraham Niclas Edelcrantz.
-Underjorden "The Underground", a sequence of sonnets on the Stockholm metro, was published in 2011.
+In 2008 Edelcrantz förbindelser (Edelcrantz's relations) was published, an historical novel set in the 18th and 19th centuries and focusing on the life of Abraham Niclas Edelcrantz.
+Underjorden (The underground), a sequence of sonnets on the Stockholm metro, was published in 2011.

 Persson is also a translator, among others of Francis Ponge, Thomas Kling and Harry Mathews.

 As a critic he writes for the daily newspaper Expressen.
-On his weblog Errata (2004-2010) Persson commented on the literary life in Sweden.
-"Errata" used to be most well-known not for Persson's articles, but for the debates being initiated and conducted among its readers in the commentary field.
+On his weblog Errata (2004–2010), Persson commented on the literary life in Sweden.
+Errata used to be most well-known not for Persson's articles, but for the debates being initiated and conducted among its readers in the commentary field.